infretis/infentory/puckering/README.md

 ```
 Plot the order parameter values (column 1) vs time (column 0) from the MD run using e.g. gnuplot.

+#### 🤔 Question 4:
+* Given that the product state of your molecule is defined by $\lambda=90$, are you optimistic that you could observe a spontaneous transition during a plain MD simulation?

 It is always a good idea to visualize trajectories to ensure everything is running as expected, and that our molecules haven't blown up 💥